1

 Declaring a species invasive requires that it satisfies certain criteria.
 Notably, it has to cause noticeable damage or disruption to the ecosystems to which it was introduced.
 There has so far been very little research on joros in the U.S., so we simply don’t know whether they should be considered an invasive species.
 In other words, we don’t have the strong evidence yet.

-Nonetheless, there is plenty of reason to be concerned about the joro’s arrival.
-These spiders display one key characteristic of an invasive species: booming population growth, associated with high densities and a rapidly expanding range.
-Each year, there seem to be more joros in North Georgia where they first arrived, and I notice them further and further away.
+Each year, there seem to be more joros in North Georgia where they first arrived, and I notice them further and further away when I travel for hikes.
 Many experts expect them to be turning up as far away as Southern New York in Summer 2024!
 This exploding population suggests that native predators like birds, lizards, and parasitoid wasps, as well as diseases, are not sufficient to control joro populations.
+You guessed it: booming, uncontrolled population growth free from such “natural enemies” is another hallmark of invasive species.

 Are joro spiders dangerous to people?